Disability in Spain: Social services

 The responsibility for services and assistance to people with disabilities is in the hands of the regional governments and municipalities.
 In addition, there is a wide network of non-profit organizations, institutions and companies that make up the infrastructure and support network.

 Legislation

 The laws that protect people with disabilities and establish the criteria for their care are the Dependency Law (2006) and the General Law on the Rights of People with Disabilities and their Social Inclusion (2013).
 Spain signed and ratified the United Nations Convention on the Rights of Persons with Disabilities in 2007.

 Culture

 Arts

-Several arts festivals featuring disabled artists are held in Spain, these are supported and funded by government in accordance with the 2011 "Culture for All" strategig plan Estrategia Integral Española de Cultura para Todos.
+Several arts festivals featuring disabled artists are held in Spain, these are supported and funded by government in accordance with the 2011 "Culture for All" strategic plan Estrategia Integral Española de Cultura para Todos.
 There are also several companies that specialise in promoting and staging drama, dance and visual arts by artists with disabilities.